10 Best French Translation Apps (Free & Paid Options)

 Think About Your Main Purpose

-Are you translating meetings in real time, having casual conversations while traveling, or learning French?
+Do you want to translate meetings in real time, have casual conversations while traveling, or learn French?
 Apps are typically designed with specific goals in mind, so understanding your primary purpose helps ensure you don’t end up with features you’ll never use.

 Weigh Accuracy Against Convenience